 - When it is loosely combined, tip the mixture out on to a floured surface.
 Touch the dough only enough to bring it together in to a rectangle.

-- Dip a round cookie cutter – or the rim of a glass – in to flour and cut the dough in to rounds.
+- Dip a round cookie cutter in to flour and cut the dough in to rounds.
 Dip the cutter in to the flour after each round.

 - Place the rounds so they are just touching on the prepared baking tray and brush them with a little milk.

-- Remove the oven and separate to serve with jam and coconut whipped cream.
+- Remove from the oven and separate to serve with jam and dairy-free whipped cream.